 Share this with your friends, family and colleagues

-This Christmas might be the time you’re deciding to give your child their first phone, tablet, or laptop (or third, fourth, fifth – even a new update).
-This is a big decision!
+This Christmas, you might have decided to give your child their first phone, tablet, or laptop (or third, fourth, fifth – even a new update).
+This is a big decision.
 The responsibility and freedom that comes with owning a device is a big step for children – and you!
 It might even be their first “grown up” responsibility.

 1. Do your homework on suitable phones for children

 The first thing to do is make sure your home environment is secure and ready for your child to be online.
 Many major broadband providers offer age restriction settings that will make sure children cannot access inappropriate content on the internet, such as BT, Sky, and Virgin.
 Check with your provider to ensure these restrictions are put in place.